Preliminaries (before Calls, invitations to plenaries, etc.)

 - members on the scientific committee

-- careful time schedules for review processes (abstracts as well as the yearbook), notification of acceptance, etc.
+- careful time schedules for review processes of abstracts, notification of acceptance, etc.

 - review procedures – the vetting procedure is in the hands of the local organisers.
 In addition to the scientific committee, however, the members of the Executive committee are typically also part of the revewing committee.